bharathkaranth/news-bias-analyzer/README.md

 -   **`lexicon.html`**

-    - PA curated lexicon of bias‑related keywords in html format.
+    -   A curated lexicon of bias‑related keywords in html format.
 This forms the basis of the calculation of the bias scores.

 -   **`Canvas - Bias Detection in Indian News Media`**